-If you elect the Anthem HDHP/HSA, USI contributes to an HSA on your behalf.
-USI contributes both seed money ($282 Single, $525 Family) and per-pay (Bi-weekly: $18 Single, $37.50 Family; Monthly: $39 Single, $81.25 Family); Employees also may make pre-tax contributions.
-HSA account balances roll over each year and is portable if you leave the University.
+If you elect the Anthem HSA plan, USI contributes to an HSA on your behalf.
+USI contributes both seed money and an ongoing amount. (see the current year's Open Enrollment Guide for specific amounts) Employees also may make pre-tax contributions.
+HSA account balances roll over each year and it is portable if you leave the University.

 If you enroll in a qualified HDHP and meet other IRS criteria, you may open and contribute to an HSA.
 All of the money deposited into your HSA, up to the maximum annual contribution limit determined by the IRS each year, is 100% tax deductible for federal income tax, FICA (Social Security and Medicare) tax, and state income tax (for most states).
 If you choose, you may use your HSA funds to pay for expenses under your HDHP that you incur before you have met your deductible, for coinsurance or copayments you owe after meeting your deductible, or for any other qualified medical expenses.
 The funds in your account can be used for other non-medical expenses, but distributions used for non-medical expenses are subject to ordinary income taxes, plus a 20% penalty if you are under age 65.
 The 20% penalty does not apply if the distribution occurs after you reach age 65, become disabled or die; however, ordinary income tax may still apply.
 Funds remaining in your account at the end of the year roll over and accumulate for your future qualified medical expenses.
 You may choose not to spend your HSA dollars, use after-tax dollars for your qualified medical expenses and leave your HSA dollars to grow for the future.
 Choosing which expenses to pay with out-of-pocket, after-tax dollars and which to pay with your HSA dollars is entirely up to you.

-- Not claimed as a dependent on another individual's tax return; and
+- Not claimed as a dependent on another individual's tax return

 You are still eligible if you: